Towards Resolving Propensity Contradiction in Offline Recommender Learning: Proposed Framework and Algorithm

 \subsection{Theoretical Bound}

-To derive our theoretical upper bound, we first define a discrepancy measure between two different propensity matrices in the following. \begin{definition}(Propensity Matrix Divergence (PMD)) Let $\mH$ be a set of real-valued predicted rating matrices and $ \predR \in \mH $ be a specific prediction.
-The PMD between any two given propensity matrices $ \matP $ and $ \matP^{\prime} $ is defined as follows:
+First, we define a discrepancy measure to quantify the similarity between two different propensity matrices. \begin{definition}(Propensity Matrix Divergence (PMD)) Let $\mH$ be a set of real-valued predicted rating matrices and $ \predR \in \mH $ be a specific prediction.
+The PMD between any two given propensity matrices $\matP$ and $\matP^{\prime}$ is defined as follows:

-where $\shortL ( \predR, \predR^{\prime} \ | \ \matP ) = \mathbb{E}_{\matO \sim \matP} \left[ \widehat{\mathcal{L}}^{\ell}_{naive} ( \predR, \predR^{\prime} \ | \ \matO ) \right] = M^{-1} \sum_{(u,i) \in \D} \iP \cdot \ell ( \widehat{R}_{u,i}, \widehat{R}^{\star}_{u,i} ) $. \end{definition}
+where $\shortL (\predR, \predR^{\prime}; \matP) := \mathbb{E}_{\matO \sim \matP} [ \widehat{\mathcal{L}}^{\ell}_{naive} (\predR, \predR^{\prime}; \matO) ] = \frac{1}{M} \sum_{(u,i) \in \D} \iP \cdot \ell (\ipredR, \hat{R}^{\prime}_{u,i}) . $ \end{definition}

-Notably, PMD is well-defined because $ \shortPMD (\matP, \matP) = 0, \forall \matP \in \mathcal{P} $, and it satisfies both nonnegativity and subadditivity.
-Moreover, it is independent of the true rating matrices, and thus it is calculable for any given pair of propensity matrices without the true rating information.
-However, in reality, the true propensity matrices ($\matP$ and $\matP^{\prime}$) are unknown, and it is necessary to estimate PMD using their realizations ($\matO$ and $\matO^{\prime}$).
-The following lemma shows the deviation bound of PMD. \begin{lemma} Any pair of propensity matrices ($\matP$ and $\matP^{\prime}$) and their realizations ($\matO$ and $\matO^{\prime}$) are given.
-Accordingly, for any $\delta \in (0,1)$ and $ \mH $, the following inequality holds with the probability of at least $1 - \delta$:
+Note that the PMD is well defined because $ \shortPMD (\matP, \matP) = 0, \forall \matP \in \mathcal{P} $, and it satisfies nonnegativity and subadditivity.
+Moreover, it is independent of the true rating matrices and can be calculated for any given pair of propensity matrices without true rating information.